santiagoolivos/signatureapi-tutorials/powerautomate/envelope-form-captured-values-add-row-to-dataverse.md

 ---
-title: Automating Employment Contracts and Storing data in Microsoft Dataverse with Microsoft Forms, SignatureAPI and Microsoft Power Automate.
+title: Automating Employment Contracts and Storing Data in Microsoft Dataverse with Microsoft Forms, SignatureAPI and Microsoft Power Automate.
 ---

 ## Overview

 This tutorial demonstrates how to streamline the employment contract process by automatically sending, signing, and storing contracts.
-By integrating **Microsoft Forms** (for data collection), **OneDrive** (for storing contract pdf form), the **SignatureAPI connector** (for electronic signatures with form inputs), and **Microsoft Dataverse** (for storing the employee details from the form and signature completion), you can eliminate manual errors and delays in onboarding new employees.
+By integrating **Microsoft Forms** (for data collection), **OneDrive** (for storing contract PDF form), the **SignatureAPI connector** (for electronic signatures with form inputs), and **Microsoft Dataverse** (for storing the employee details from the form and signature completion), you can eliminate manual errors and delays in onboarding new employees.

 ### What You’ll Learn